E-mail MeTimothy P. McCormack

 Mr. McCormack then worked for U.S. Senator Susan M. Collins as her policy advisor for labor, agriculture, forestry and veterans' issues.
 Before joining Phillips & Cohen, he worked as a litigation associate in the Washington, DC office of Goodwin Procter LLP, where his practice focused on complex commercial litigation.

-Mr. McCormack is bar qualified in Washington, DC, Maine and Massachusetts.
+Mr. McCormack is admitted to the bar in Washington, DC, Maine and Massachusetts.

 Areas of Practice